 Does completing the AST Level 1 make me qualified for backcountry travel?

 This is a bit of a loaded question, but the short answer is not really.
 The AST Level 1 is designed to give people the training to use avalanche rescue tools effectively and help mitigate hazards by making informed decisions.
 It doesn’t mean you are necessarily ready to travel into complex terrain when the danger rating is elevated.
 It allows you to acknowledge the danger of the situation and factor that into your decision.

 The best way to gain experience after your course is to find a mentor; someone who has a few years experience in the backcountry and has done a higher level of training.
 Like a freshly graduated apprentice, after completing your AST 1 your learning now truly begins.
 Start by touring into simple terrain first and always be observing the environment around you.
 Remember, slides can happen no matter what the danger rating is or what slope conditions are.

 The next level of training for backcountry recreationists is the four-day AST Level 2.
 If you intend on travelling into glaciated terrain consider taking a crevasse rescue course and if you are new to navigating by map and compass, take a look at our Mountain Navigation course.
-For a full list of course dates and discounts click here.
+For a full list of courses and dates click here.